Catch-22: Influences

 Czech writer Arnošt Lustig recounts in his book 3x18 that Joseph Heller told him that he would never have written Catch-22 had he not first read The Good Soldier Švejk by Jaroslav Hašek.

 In 1998, some critics raised the possibility that Heller's book had questionable similarities to Louis Falstein's 1950 novel, Face of a Hero.
-Falstein never raised the issue between Catch-22s publication and his death in 1995 and Heller claimed never to have been aware of the obscure novel.
+Falstein never raised the issue between Catch-22s publication and his death in 1995 and Heller claimed never to have been aware of Falstein's novel.
 Heller said that the novel had been influenced by Céline, Waugh and Nabokov.
 Many of the similarities have been stated to be attributable to the authors' experiences, both having served as U.S. Army Air Forces aircrew in Italy in World War II.
 However, their themes and styles are different.

 Concept

 A "Catch-22" is "a problem for which the only solution is denied by a circumstance inherent in the problem or by a rule".
 For example, losing something is typically a conventional problem; to solve it, one looks for the lost item until one finds it.
 But if the thing lost is one's glasses, one cannot see to look for them – a Catch-22.
 The term "Catch-22" is also used more broadly to mean a tricky problem or a no-win or absurd situation.

 In the book, Catch-22 is a military rule typifying bureaucratic operation and reasoning.
 The rule is not stated in a precise form, but the principal example in the book fits the definition above: If one is crazy, one does not have to fly missions; and one must be crazy to fly.
-But one has to apply to be excused, and applying demonstrates that one is not crazy.
-As a result, one must continue flying, either not applying to be excused, or applying and being refused.
+However, whereas one has to apply to be excused, the very plea for discharge is itself an evidence of a sound mind, therefore halting the possibility of being excused on the grounds of insanity.
+Either for not applying to be excused, or for applying and being (inevitably) refused, one will always be obliged to the war.
 The narrator explains: